SFTtech/openage/doc/buildsystem.md

 The buildsystem is pretty sophisticated because *openage* consists of C++ code, generated C++ code, generated Cython code and Python code.
 All C++ parts are packed in `libopenage`, the Python stuff is in the `openage` python package.
-We generate code with the `openage.codegen` Python package.
+We generate code with the `engine.codegen` Python package.